 There are several examiners who mark the assessments.
 This may lead to some differences of opinion on what constitutes the "correct" way to do/write anything!
 On the positive side it means that your work is assessed by examiners who are active in different areas of the field.
-If you can assimilate all the pieces of advice, it should help you with any future writing/research project and with the compilation of advisory reports to clients/insurance companies/colleagues etc.
+If you can assimilate all the pieces of advice, it should help you with any future writing/research project and with the compilation of business or other reports.